 Social media is a key channel for both brands in order to convey their brand content to the young and thirsty crowd.

 Both brands invest heavily in teen music bands and celebrity endorsement.
 This dual strategy seems to pay off as the younger generation likes to follow and comment on their pop idols online.
-Coca-Cola welcomes 107.62 million fans on Facebook, compared to 37.86 million for Pepsi.
+Coca-Cola boasts 109 million fans on Facebook, compared to 37 million for Pepsi.

 From a global perspective

-share of voice battle on social media with the help
+Global level 2018 - Coca-Cola led the year-long share of voice - SOV - battle on social media

-The announcement days before the World Cup of BTS, a South Korean boy band, as Coca-Cola’s brand ambassador generated the biggest social media buzz of the year for the Atlanta-based company, with over 615,000 mentions.
-Meanwhile, South Korean boy band YDPP’s mash-up with Pepsi early 2018 and Cardi B’s Super Bowl 2019 ad generated massive social media impact for Pepsi.
+Meanwhile, South Korean boy band YDPP’s mash-up with Pepsi in early 2018, and Cardi B’s Super Bowl 2019 ad generated massive social media impact for Pepsi.

-On a worldwide level, Coca-Cola generated 12.2 million brand mentions and 117.2 million engagements over the last 12 months, while Pepsi generated 7.8 million brand mentions and 75.2 million engagements.
-This seems obvious as the World Cup and BTS speak to a larger audience than Pepsi’s brand activities.
+On a global level, Coca-Cola generated 12.2 million brand mentions and 117.2 million engagements from Feb 2018 to Feb 2019.
+While Pepsi generated 7.8 million brand mentions and 75.2 million engagements.

 From a US perspective